Dalachowsky/tomlc99/README.md

 Only one file can be parsed at a time.
 This is due to my override of malloc and free functions.
 In some time I might try making my implementation nicer, this one was supposed to be quick and easy.

+Parsing float values is not supported since no `strtod()` implementation

 #### Accessing Table Content